kasbah/jekyll-actions-test/_pages/syntax/buildup.md

 Extra information is specified in key value syntax that is case insensitive, a comma is used before a new key.
 The following keys are defined:

 * `TotalQty` - This sets the total of a part used on a page.
 It can be use to over-ride the counted value.
-It can also be used to check all uses are mentioned in the text as Git-Building will produce a warning if they don't match.
+It can also be used to check all uses are mentioned in the text as GitBuilding will produce a warning if they don't match.
 * `Cat` - Short for "category".
 This defines the type of part.
 Standard BuildUp has two categories `Part` and `Tool`.
 Parts are counted normally, for tools the maximum quantity used in a single link is used for the bill of materials.
-Git-Building can define custom categories in its [configuration]({{site.baseurl}}/syntax/buildconfsyntax).
+GitBuilding can define custom categories in its [configuration]({{site.baseurl}}/syntax/buildconfsyntax).
 * `Note` - This sets a note which is displayed with the part in the bill of materials.

 ### Displaying Bill of Materials